 If you are planning to stay in Sherborne you’ll be spoilt for choice.
-Whether you opt for the the elegant Georgian Eastbury Hotel in the town centre with its 23 gorgeous bedrooms and award-winning restaurant, or one of the town’s many smaller guest houses, B&B’s, inns with rooms and holiday rentals including The Britannia Inn Hotel, Picton House luxury B&B or Sherborne Cottages & Apartments, you’ll be assured of a warm welcome.
+Whether you opt for the the elegant Georgian Eastbury Hotel in the town centre with 22 characterful bedrooms and an award-winning Seasons Restaurant, or one of the town’s many smaller guest houses, B&B’s, inns with rooms and holiday rentals including Picton House luxury B&B or Sherborne Cottages & Apartments, you’ll be assured of a warm welcome.

-Just outside the town centre, Sherborne’s surrounding villages offer more holiday cottages, farmhouse B&B’s, pubs with rooms and camp sites including The Grange at Oborne luxury country house hotel, Alweston’s Munden House, The Hunter’s Moon at Middlemarsh, Penny Cottage Yetminster and The White Post at Rimpton.
+Just outside the town centre, Sherborne’s surrounding villages offer more holiday cottages, farmhouse B&B’s, pubs with rooms and camp sites including The Grange at Oborne luxury country house hotel, Alweston’s Munden House, The Hunter’s Moon at Middlemarsh and The White Post at Rimpton.
 Contact Sherborne Tourist Information Centre for details and availability of accommodation or visit www.sherbornetown.com and Visit Dorset for local information on accommodation, shops, businesses and travel.
 There are many independent providers of holiday cottages too, including Original Cottages and Dorset Coastal Cottages.

 You’ll enjoy the many National Trust gardens, houses and beauty spots in Dorset including Cerne Abbas, Corfe Castle, Burton Bradstock and Hardy’s Cottage (not to forget Montacute House which is just over the border in Somerset, but well worth the trip, as is Stourhead in Wiltshire too).

-As you are on your travels, remember to look out for locally-produced food and drink at Dorset’s farmshops, deli’s, markets and restaurants.
-Visit www.dorsetfoodanddrink.org for everything you need to know about local Farmers’ Markets, Food Festivals and events and for contact details to buy direct from more than 90 local producer members.
+As you are on your travels, remember to look out for locally-produced food and drink at Dorset’s farmshops, delis, markets and restaurants.
+Visit www.dorsetfoodanddrink.org for everything you need to know about local Farmers’ Markets, Food Festivals and events and for contact details to buy direct from hundreds of local producer members.
 View the latest Dorset Food & Drink Guide

-You might find the following websites useful for planning your trips:
+You will find the following links useful for planning your trips: